edodema/Birdcalls/README.md

 </p>

 A bird classification expert system based on the <a href="https://www.kaggle.com/c/birdclef-2021/data"> BirdCLEF2021 </a> task and dataset, in the [report](report/main.pdf) only one model is described even though in the code we have more.
-This is due to two methods being developed and only the second one revealed to be feasible due to computational limitations.
+This is due to two methods being developed but only the second one revealed to be computationally feasible.

 N.b.
-I did **not** participate to the challenge nor submit this model.
+I did **not** participate to the challenge nor did submit any model.

 ## Structure
 ```